 Enter the Host (IP) and Port.

-Nuance: The Twitter app often only allows data entry in the IP:Port format.
-If your proxy requires a username/password, the app may request them in a pop-up window when you attempt to refresh the feed.
+Nuance: The Twitter app often requires entering data only in the IP:Port format.
+If your proxy requires a login/password, the app may request them in a pop-up window.

 Method 2: Anti-detect Browsers (Professional Standard)

-Purpose: For SMM managers and affiliate marketers managing networks of 10+ accounts.
+Best for: SMM managers managing a portfolio of 10+ accounts.

-How it works: In browsers like Indigo, Dolphin, or GoLogin, you create a profile for each account.
-Twitter sees not just different IPs, but different "hardware" fingerprints (Canvas, WebGL).
+How it works: In browsers like Indigo, Dolphin, or GoLogin, you create an isolated profile for each account.
+Twitter sees different IPs and unique device fingerprints (Canvas, WebGL).

-➡️ Go to the directory for setting up proxies in anti-detect browsers.
+➡️ Go to the catalog for proxy setup in anti-detect browsers.

 Method 3: Browser Extensions (Desktop)

-Purpose: For convenient switching between several accounts on a PC without using heavy software.
+Best for: Conveniently switching between several accounts on a PC without heavy software.

 Use SwitchyOmega or FoxyProxy.
 You can configure profiles so that the proxy changes when you switch tabs.

-➡️ Go to the directory for setting up browsers and browser extensions.
+➡️ Go to the catalog for browser and browser extension setup.

 💡 Part 4.
-Which Proxy to Choose for Twitter?
+Which Proxy Should You Choose for Twitter?

-Unlike LinkedIn, Twitter is more tolerant of proxy types, but quality directly affects the "trust" (reputation) of the account.
+Unlike LinkedIn, Twitter is more tolerant of proxy types, but IP quality directly affects the trust level of the profile.

 Twitter is one of the few networks that fully supports the IPv6 protocol.